jundalisay/spblist/content/en/research/kant/peace/section-01.md

 ---
 heading: Section 1
-title: "THE PRELIMINARY ARTICLES OF PERPETUAL PEACE BETWEEN STATES"
+title: "The Preliminary Articles Of Perpetual Peace"
-description: "Vortex Atoms"
+description: "This translation of Kant’s essay on Perpetual Peace was undertaken by Miss Mary Campbell Smith"
-weight: 48
+weight: 4
 author: Kant
 image: "/covers/kant.jpg"
 ---